flavorjones/calendar-assistant/README.md

 A project to help me book (and re-book) one-on-ones and other meetings automatically.

+## Usage

+Head to https://developers.google.com/calendar/quickstart/ruby to enable the Calendar API for your account and create a new project.
+Save the project info in `credentials.json`.

+Then run `calendar-assistant authorize <profile-name>` (see below for details).

 ## Features

 All datespecs and datetimespecs are interpreted by [Chronic](https://github.com/mojombo/chronic) and so can be fuzzy terms like "tomorrow", "tuesday", "next thursday", and "two days from now" as well as specific dates and times.
 For a date range or a datetime range, split the start and end with `...` like "tomorrow ... three days from now" or "2018-09-24...2018-09-27".